AnnaM-Salamon/blossom-yoga-studio/README.md

 ### Content

-- The text for all pages was created, checked for correctness with a help of[Grammarly] (https://app.grammarly.com/)
+- The text for all pages was created, checked for correctness with a help of [Grammarly] (https://app.grammarly.com/)
 - Instructions on how to construct Class schedule table and Contact form as well as 404 error page and other ideas for styling with css are from [w3schools] (https://www.w3schools.com/)
-- The Footer and Readme.md  was inspired by [Code InstituteLove Running Essential Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/?child=first) and[Readme Template Love Running](https://github.com/Code-Institute-Solutions/readme-template)
+- The Footer and Readme.md  was inspired by [Code Institute Love Running Essential Project] (https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/?child=first) and [Readme Template Love Running](https://github.com/Code-Institute-Solutions/readme-template)

 ### Media